Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/namespaces.md

 ## Global namespace and Daedalus hooking

-Namespace can not only be defined to an existing symbol, but also to define new ones.
+Namespace can not only be defined to an existing symbol but also to define new ones.
 Next code example shows how to implement a hook to a global instance.

 ```dae
 namespace zTestNamespace01